 We strongly encourage using ride sharing, such as Lyft and Uber to get to the festival grounds.

 Hogs for the Cause provides accessible entrances for guests with disabilities at the main entrance of the festival grounds.
-Parking spaces for guests with disabilities are available in the main parking lot.
-Seating for guests with disabilities is available at the event.
-Please call (504) 304-9403 with questions or to purchase accessible seats.
+Please email email@example.com for more information.

 Yes.
-Although our competing teams generally only offer meat-based dishes, we also have vegetarian food vendors selling all day at the event.
+Although our competing teams generally only offer meat-based dishes, we will have vegetarian food options available.